MidnightCitizen/knowledge/methods/zettelkasten.md

 ## Notes

-[Collector's Fallacy](https://github.com/MidnightCitizen/knowledge/blob/master/principles/collector_fallacy.md) -> Dozen of bookmarks or books that you store don't give you any value, only the illusion of reachable knowledge
+[[collector_fallacy]] -> Dozen of bookmarks or books that you store don't give you any value, only the illusion of reachable knowledge

 ## References